Winter trail closures are important for preserving wildlife

 Knob Hill (USFS #2021)

-Nathan Boyer-Rechlin is the Community Outreach Coordinator for Walking Mountains Science Center.
-For more information on this hike and others with Walking Mountains, you can reach him at (970) 827-9725 ext.
-144,or nathanbr@walkingmountains.org.
+Nathan Boyer-Rechlin is the community outreach coordinator for Walking Mountains Science Center.
+For more information on this hike and others with Walking Mountains, you can reach him at 970-827-9725, ext.
+144, and nathanbr@walkingmountains.org.